oldham123/cfa_level_iii/_readings/Reading 37 Overview of the Global Investment Performance Standards.md

   - A list of composite descriptions should be available on request, including any composites terminated within the last five years
   - The following disclosures are also required if relevant
     - Any fees deducted if reporting gross of fees
-    - IF any fees are deducted, which fees are considered, and if returns are net of performance fees, if reporting net of fees
+    - If any fees are deducted, which fees are considered, and if returns are net of performance fees, if reporting net of fees
     - An explanation of the use and extent of use of derivatives, leverage, and short selling
     - Any significant events that would aid in understanind, providing important context
     - Any firm definition, composite definition, or composite name changes